nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+ModContacts is a desktop app for keeping track of your peers and the modules that they take so that you can keep in contact with them amidst your journey in NUS!

 * Table of Contents
 {:toc}